-- If the patron's account has insufficient funds ("NSF"), the casino then sends the patron a certified letter giving him/her ten (10) days since the mailing date to pay.3 See an example of 10-day notice letter for unpaid casino markers in Nevada.
+- If the patron's account has insufficient funds ("NSF"), the casino then sends the patron a certified letter giving him/her ten (10) days since the mailing date to pay.
+See an Example of a 10-day notice letter for unpaid casino markers.

 - If the patron does not make good on the alleged debt, the casino submits a bad check complaint to the D.A.
-See an example of Nevada bad check complaint form.
+See an Example of a bad check complaint form.
 At this point, the patron may no longer pay any outstanding debt to the casinos directly.
-From now on, the D.A. serves as the middleman between the patron and the casinos and receives any payments he/she may later make.4 Note that as soon as the case is in the D.A.'s hands, the D.A. tacks on collection fees to the debt amount.
+From now on, the D.A. serves as the middleman between the patron and the casinos and receives any payments he/she may later make.
+Note that as soon as the case is in the D.A.'s hands, the D.A. tacks on collection fees to the debt amount.

-- If the ten (10) days pass with no payment, an arrest warrant will issue.
+- If the ten (10) days pass with no payment, an arrest warrant in Nevada will issue.7

 2.2.
 Arrest warrants in casino marker cases

-Once an arrest warrant issues for a Nevada casino marker defendant, the police probably will not go searching for him/her to execute the warrant.
-(However if the defendant has a long criminal history or is a flight risk, the police might then decide to try to find the him/her right away to make an arrest.)
+Once an arrest warrant is issued for a Nevada casino marker defendant, the police probably will not go searching for him/her to execute the warrant.
+(However, if the defendant has a long criminal history or is a flight risk, the police might then decide to try to find him/her right away to make an arrest.)

 In most cases, the D.A. will mail the defendant a summons notifying him/her of the warrant.
 The summons will contain instructions to appear in the appropriate Nevada court on a specified date.
-But note that during this time while the warrant is outstanding, the defendant is vulnerable to arrest if he/she gets pulled over for a traffic violation and the cop runs a warrant check.
+But note that during this time while the warrant is outstanding, the defendant is vulnerable to arrest if he/she gets pulled over for a traffic violation in Nevada, and the police officer runs a warrant check.

 It is important that the defendant arrives at court on the summons date with an attorney.
-An attorney may be able to persuade the judge to waive bail (called an O.R. release).
+An attorney may be able to persuade the judge to waive bail in Nevada -- called an O.R. (own recognizance) release.
 Otherwise, defendants who show up without an attorney are more likely to get booked at jail with bail set to the total sum of the alleged casino marker debt.

-Two common defenses to Nevada casino marker charges are that (1) the marker was facially invalid, and (2) there was no intent to defraud:
+Two common defenses to Nevada casino marker charges are that:

 3.1.
 Invalid marker